wpswings/pdf-generator-for-wp/README.txt

-=== PDF Generator for Wp ===
+=== PDF Generator for WordPress ===
 Contributors: MakeWebBetter
 Donate link: https://makewebbetter.com/
-Tags: PDF, PDF creator, PDF generator, PDF maker, wordpress, wordpress pdf generator Requires at least: 4.0
+Tags: PDF, PDF creator, PDF generator, PDF maker, wordpress, wordpress pdf generator Requires at least: 4.6
-Tested up to: 5.7.1
+Tested up to: 5.8.1
-WC requires at least: 3.0.0
+WC requires at least: 4.0.0
-WC tested up to: 5.2.0
+WC tested up to: 5.6.0
-Stable tag: 1.0.1
+Stable tag: 1.0.2
-Requires PHP: 5.6
+Requires PHP: 7.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-PDF Generator for Wp allows you to convert posts into PDF files to share information across multiple channels.
+PDF Generator for WordPress allows you to convert posts into PDF files to share information across multiple channels.

 == Description ==

-***PDF GENERATOR FOR Wp LETS YOU CREATE PDF OF RELEVANT PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION.***
+***PDF GENERATOR FOR WORDPRESS LETS YOU CREATE PDF OF RELEVANT PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION.***

-PDF Generator for Wp provides the key support in portfolio building depending on your industry type.
+PDF Generator for WordPress provides the key support in portfolio building depending on your industry type.
 The PDF plugin for WordPress allows you to create PDF files for the pages to ensure the availability of information offline.
 It allows the admin to convert all the posts, pages, blogs, and products on their website into PDF files.

 Users can download these PDF files or view them in a new tab.
 Also, the admin can authorize users to receive their PDFs on their email addresses.
 The WordPress PDF creator makes sharing information seamless across different channels.
 You can predefine the settings to customize the header, the body, and the footer.

 Users can non-commercially distribute the downloaded PDF files.
 The admin can customize the pdf template to align with their brand.
 So, the distribution of PDFs provides an opportunity for brand promotion.

-== With the PDF Generator for Wp plugin, you can: ==
+== With the PDF Generator for WordPress plugin, you can: ==

 **1.** Convert all the posts, pages, blogs, and products into PDF files.
 **2.** Display icon to both guest users and registered users.